Dear Prospective UNM Biology Graduate Program Applicant:

 The University of New Mexico Admissions materials include: a submitted UNM Graduate Studies application; official transcripts from all higher education institution attended and a paid application fee.

-The Biology Graduate Program materials include: a Letter of Intent; a CV/Resume; either official or unofficial Transcripts from all higher educational institution attended (UNM students may submit a PDF of the transcript found in LoboWeb); GRE General test scores (may include the subject test, but is not required); and three letters of recommendations (you will need to provide the writer’s email and mailing contact information).
+The Biology Graduate Program materials include: a Letter of Intent; a CV/Resume; either official or unofficial Transcripts from all higher educational institution attended (UNM students may submit a PDF of the transcript found in LoboWeb); and three letters of recommendations (you will need to provide the writer’s email and mailing contact information).
+The GRE is optional; GRE scores will not be considered in the admission process; however, if submitted, they will be made available for review by faculty.
 Applicants must provide a list of at least one faculty with whom they would like to work with during their tenure at UNM (see below).